CLion¶

 Navigate to

-File > Settings > Build, Execution, Deployment > Python Interpreter > Add Interpreter > Add Local Interpreter > Conda Environment > Use existing environment
+File > Settings > Build, Execution, Deployment > Python Interpreter > Add Interpreter > Add Local Interpreter > Conda Environment > Use existing environment, then selectmantid-developer.

 Building with CLion¶